-As we have seen, these accidents can cause serious property damage and injuries.
+As we have seen, these accidents can cause serious property damage and serious injuries.
 Often, winter accidents are chain-reaction crashes that involve multiple vehicles and, in turn, highly complex legal issues.
 Remember to follow this Wisconsin car accident checklist if you've been involved in a crash."

 According to car accident statistics from the Federal Highway Administration (FHA), out of the roughly 5.7 million car crashes that occur each year in the U.S., nearly a quarter of these accidents are due to adverse weather conditions.
-Ice, snow and sleet all create problems for drivers and can affect the following:
+Icy roads, snow and sleet all create problems for drivers and can affect the following:

 -Driver capabilities (such as being able to stop abruptly)

 -Infrastructure (in terms of potholes and uneven roadways)

 All of these driving conditions can result in problems with traffic flow and an increase in car crashes.
 Otherwise capable drivers and motorists could find themselves being involved in a collision with another vehicle or in a chain reaction car crash.

 While adverse weather is known to be a contributing factor in winter driving accidents, poor road conditions will not necessarily relieve a person of liability in the event that an accident occurs.

 Regardless of the poor weather conditions, all drivers are required to follow Wisconsin’s rules of the road.
 These rules establish safe driving behaviors in terms of:

 In addition to following state laws in regards to driver safety, drivers are also expected to reasonably modify their driving behavior during bad weather conditions by following standard winter driving tips.
 Failure to do so could be considered negligent, making you liable for any accidents that occur as a result.